 Our intention is to work even more in external mission and social programs.
 The Youth Ministry department provides an annual youth congress with over 7,000 participants, developing their callings and gifts to spread Good News to the end of the Earth.

-The Union is an active member of The Ukrainian Council of Churches and Religious organizations, an institution that has the highest level of authority and trust among institutions in the Ukrainian community.
+We are an active member of The Ukrainian Council of Churches and Religious organizations, an institution that has the highest level of authority and trust among institutions in the Ukrainian community.

 Ukraine is a missionary country.
 We sent over 300 missionaries, mostly to Russia, Bulgaria, Poland, etc.

 Mykhailo Panochko was elected for the Senior Bishop’s office on May 21, 1998.